- August 13, 2020

 About

-- gameplay63 mentions Positive Neutral Negative
+- gameplay142 mentions Positive Neutral Negative

-“The gameplay is simple to understand but full of depth with power-up mixing, meaning that new players can get in on the action really fast, and people I play this with consistently have room to create a 'meta' (which is rarely enforced due to randomized power-ups, a fantastic decision to encourage a party atmosphere).”
+“The gameplay is simple to understand but full of depth with power-up mixing, meaning that new players can get in on the action really fast, and people I play this with consistently have room to create a "meta" (which is rarely enforced due to randomized power-ups, a fantastic decision to encourage a party atmosphere).”

 Boomerang Fu (Nintendo Switch)